Homological Mirror Symmetry for Hypertoric Varieties I: The representation theory of hypertoric enveloping algebras

 \begin{proposition} We have a canonical isomorphism where $D$ acts on $A^\la_{\K}\big/\sum_{i=1}^nA^\la_{\K}(\ch_i^+-a_i)^N$ so that the image $1_{\Ba}$ of $1$ has weight $\Ba$. \end{proposition} Since $W_\Ba(M) =\varinjlim W^N_\Ba(M)$, we have that $W_{\Ba}(M)$ is represented by the module

 with its induced $D$-action.
-Note that $Q_\Ba =\Gamma(\mu^{-1}(\hat{0});\mathscr{Q}_\Ba)$.
+Note that $Q_\Ba =\Gamma(\mu^{-1}(\hat{0});\Qvectorbundle_\Ba)$.

 This is endowed with the usual induced topology, and it is a pro-weight module in the sense that its weight spaces are pro-finite dimensional.
-This is a projective object in the category $\widehat{A^\la_{\K}\mmod}^D$ of complete topological $A^\la_{\K}$-modules $M$ with compatible $D$-action in the sense that That is, $\ps_i$ acts topologically nilpotently on each $D$-weight space.
+This is a projective object in the category $\widehat{A^\la_{\K}\mmod}^D$ of complete topologically finitely generated $A^\la_{\K}$-modules $M$ with compatible $D$-action in the sense that That is, $\ps_i$ acts topologically nilpotently on each $D$-weight space.
 This is equivalent to \eqref{eq:nilpotent} if the topology on $M$ is discrete.

-In the arguments below, $\Hom$ and $\End$ will be interpret to mean continuous homomorphisms compatible with $D$; all objects in $A^\la_{\K}\mmod_o^D$ will be given the discrete topology, so continuity is a trivial condition for homomorphisms between them.
+In the arguments below, $\Hom$ and $\End$ will be interpreted to mean continuous homomorphisms compatible with $D$; all objects in $A^\la_{\K}\mmod_o^D$ will be given the discrete topology, so continuity is a trivial condition for homomorphisms between them.

 \begin{lemma} If $\Bb$ is a character of $D/T$, then $W_{\Ba}(Q_{\Ba+\Bb})\cong \widehat{\pS}$.
 Otherwise, this weight space is 0. \end{lemma}

 \begin{proof} For any character $\Bb$ of $D$ which vanishes on $T$, the $\Bb$ weight-space $A^\la_{\K}[\Bb]$ is a free rank one module over $\pS$ (acting via multiplication by $\ps_i$), generated by $m(\Bb)$.
 Thus, the $\Ba+\Bb$ weight space of $ A^\la_{\K}/A^\la_{\K}(\ch_i^+-a_i)^N$ is generated by $m(\Bb)$, subject to the relations and is thus free over the quotient ring $\pS/\sum \pS\cdot \ps_i^N$.
 Taking the inverse limit, we see that every weight space of $Q_{\Ba}$ is a free module of rank 1 over $\widehat{\pS}$. \end{proof} \begin{corollary} We have an isomorphism of rings $\End(Q_\Ba)\cong W_{\Ba}(Q_{\Ba})\cong \widehat{\pS}$.
 Since $\widehat{\pS}$ is local, the module $Q_{\Ba}$ is indecomposable (in the category $\widehat{A^\la_{\K}\mmod}^D$). \end{corollary}